tellapart/aurproxy/README.md

 - **context:** Optional dictionary.
 See "context" note below.

 ### ProxyServer
 - **routes:** Optional list of one or more ProxyRoute dictionaries.
+Use routes for HTTP load balancing.
 At least one route or one stream must be set.
 - **streams:** Optional list of one or more ProxyStream dictionaries.
+Use streams for TCP load balancing.
 At least one route or one stream must be set.
 - **ports:** Required list of one or more ports to listen on.
 Shouldn't collide with other ports in use.
 Use dedicated group + host limit constraints to control.